Did Your Password Leak Online? And What To Do About It

 Go through your saved passwords and make sure they’re difficult to crack.
 If your old password was ‘password’, then ‘password1’ or even ‘password1!’ are poor replacements - and will not provide much of an obstacle to hackers.

-The easiest way to manage this is to use a password tracker which can generate complex strings of characters and then remember them for you.
+The easiest way to manage this is to use a password tracker, which can generate complex strings of characters and then remember them for you so you can log in to your accounts securely.

 Log Out on All Devices